 Real Diamonds vs. Moissanite

 To clear things up, moissanite isn’t among synthetic diamonds.
 Instead, it’s a naturally occurring stone that resembles diamond significantly.
 Henri Moissan discovered it inside a meteor, and he thought it was a diamond at first.
-But, later on, he found out that those stones mainly consist of silicon carbide, not carbon.
+But, later on, he found out that Moissanite diamonds are mainly made of silicon carbide, not carbon.

 You can also check the stone’s weight.
-Diamonds – check out best teardrop earrings – are much heavier than their counterparts, moissanite stones.
+Diamonds are much heavier than their counterparts, moissanite stones.
 However, this test may require a visit to a professional jeweler because they often have sensitive weighing scales and know precisely how to carry out the test.

 It’s worth mentioning that moissanite stones have the same thermal conductivity qualities as authentic diamonds.
 As a result, you won’t detect them using a diamond tester.